-The aim of this unit is to develop skills, techniques and use of tactics/ strategies/compositional ideas either 2 team activities, 2 individual activities or 1 team and 1 individual from the set list of sports available.
-Within the leadership unit students will develop some of the knowledge, understanding and practical skills required to be an effective sport leader and plan, deliver and review safe and effective sporting activity sessions themselves.
+Within this unit students will develop some of the knowledge, understanding and practical skills required to be an effective sport leader and plan, deliver and review safe and effective sporting activity sessions themselves.

-Sport and the Media (Assessed and marked by teachers)
+Sport and the Media

 Within this unit students will develop their knowledge and understanding of the relationship between sport and the media as well as their ability to evaluate and interpret the different ways in which sports items may be represented by the media.